 The price comparison site Go.Compare has revealed the cheapest and most expensive days to renew your home insurance, based on the average annual cost of policies.

-By contrast, waiting until the day your policy is due to renew could set you back £227 — costing you around 20% more.
+By contrast, waiting until the day your policy is due to renew could cost £259, which is around 23% more than buying 26 days earlier.

 As the data shows, prices generally rise as the policy start date approaches.
 This shows the benefit of buying early to lock in a lower premium.